 any other law of the Commonwealth or of a State or Territory.

-The National VET Regulator may have regard to whether the person has previously engaged in conduct that reasonably suggests a deliberate pattern of unethical behaviour.
+The Council may have regard to whether the person has previously engaged in conduct that reasonably suggests a deliberate pattern of unethical behaviour.

-The National VET Regulator may have regard to any other matter relating to a person’s previous conduct or involvement that the Regulator considers relevant.
+The Council may have regard to any other matter relating to a person’s previous conduct or involvement that the Council considers relevant.

 7 Additional considerations

-The National VET Regulator may have regard to whether the public is unlikely to have confidence in the person's suitability to be involved in an organisation that provides, assesses or issues nationally recognised qualifications.
+The Council may have regard to whether the public is unlikely to have confidence in the person's suitability to be involved in a provider that provides, assesses or issues nationally recognised qualifications.

 Schedule 2— Nationally Recognised Training Logo Conditions of Use Policy